BadWolf1023/MK7-MogiBot-Backup/README.md

 # MogiBot-Backup
-This is a Python rewrite of 255MP's MogiBot, with some minor changes
+This is a Python rewrite of 255MP's MogiBot, with some minor changes - this is configured just for MK7 Lounge, with their requested settings.

 Minor changes:
 - Instead of !3 or !4 to ping, just do !p and the bot will ping with the correct number.